Why do leaves change color in autumn?

 Interestingly, some trees like the North American red maple (Acer rubrum), start producing an additional pigment during late summer.
 This pigment is called anthocyanin, and it results in the distinctive bright red color in autumn leaves.

 Scientists don’t fully understand why these trees invest in producing anthocyanin so late in the year, rather than saving energy to survive winter.
 Some research suggests that anthocyanin protects the leaves from sun damage after the amount of chlorophyll decreases.
 Sun protection means that leaves stay on the tree longer, allowing the tree to “reclaim” more of the nutrients in the leaves and survive the winter.
 The redness of leaves for these trees can vary between years due to weather.
 For example, if autumn is cloudy, trees may not produce anthocyanin because it is not needed.
-In this case, leaves will be more orange or yellow in color.
+In this case, leaves will be more orange or yellow.

 Regardless of why trees produce anthocyanin, we can still enjoy the color show.